savaslabs/savas-shuffle/README.md

 ### Using docker

-Run `docker run -p port-number:8080 -v $PWD/conf:/usr/src/app/conf -d savaslabs/savas-shuffle` to pull the docker container image for this app, run it as a daemon, and send traffic from localhost:port-number into the app.
+Run `docker run -p 80:8080 -v $PWD/conf:/usr/src/app/conf -d --restart=always savaslabs/savas-shuffle` to pull the docker container image for this app, run it as a daemon, and send traffic from port 80 into the app.

 Expose `localhost:port-number` via some external URL.